-A School staff member will interview an applicant through a personal interview or by telephone.
+School staff member will interview an applicant through a personal interview or by telephone.
 The staff member will explain the training programs, admissions and graduation requirements, information on the trucking industry and driver lifestyle, job placement opportunities, costs, and other general information on the School.
 Applicants will be provided with a School catalog.
 Information on the School's placement and graduation statistics, as well as potential driver income information, is available from the school office.
 Applicants are also required to complete a Training Application.
 Persons who are able to visit the School before enrolling are encouraged to do so.
-Applicants are required to provide a copy of their driver's license.
+Applicants are required to provide a copy of their driver's license, permit, and also a completed physical examination and drug screen on the appropriate U.S. Department of Transportation form (copies available through the School or from most physicians).
 After all of the above criteria are satisfied, applicants will be required to arrange for payment and complete an Enrollment Agreement with the School.
 Students approved for admission to the School will be notified.
 Military veterans are provided priority enrollment, and will receive earliest priority admission based on selected class date and class availability.